CantoLang/cantolang-site/docs/leisurely_tour.md

 subclasses are dependent on superclasses, but superclasses are completely ignorant of subclasses.

-Fun is object-oriented with a rich inheritance model that provides possibilities that are not available in other languages.
+Canto is object-oriented with a rich inheritance model that provides possibilities that are not available in other languages.
 One of these possibilities is inside-out construction, which begins with the realization that the wrapping order can be inverted without changing the dependency order.